 One of the first American Express rewards cards was its American Express® Green Card.
 Maybe you owned one once upon a time before upgrading to the American Express® Gold Card or The Platinum Card® from American Express.
 Or, perhaps you might be curious about this Amex classic.
 Here’s our American Express Green Card review.

 Terms apply to American Express benefits and offers.
 Enrollment may be required for select American Express benefits and offers.
 Visit americanexpress.com to learn more.

 In-Depth American Express Green Card Review

-Let’s take a look under the hood to see if the new and improved Green Card is worth it.
-In addition to the new card design and benefits, the Green Card is also made of up to 70% recycled plastic.
+Let’s take a look under the hood to see if the Green Card is worth it.
+In addition to the card design and benefits, the Green Card is also made of up to 70% recycled plastic.
 It’s green in multiple ways.